Meow. Welcome to the Chicago Area Tiki Tour!

 proceeds going our national charity, The Easter Island Foundation.

 10am all-aboard the CATT busses!
 We'll be touring the best of the Chicago Area's Tiki Venues all day, with plenty of fun, libations & good time to be had by all.
-We'll return to the aloft O'Hare after Midnight.
+We'll return to the aloft O'Hare late at night.

 through April 3rd.